 Last, you use an immersion blender or potato masher to blend everything together, and you’ve got yourself a delicious and Whole30 or Keto friendly side dish.

-Maybe best of all, mashed cauliflower goes with just about everything!
+Best of all, mashed cauliflower, like my Cabbage & Bacon recipe, goes with just about everything!
 I make it with my Keto friendly Mississippi Pot Roast recipe, but honestly, mashed cauliflower is way more versatile than you’d think.
 More on that later.

 For now, I just hope you give this recipe a shot.
 It’s one of my most requested recipes from the loyal patrons at my restaurant (my kids and kitchen, respectively), and I hope you enjoy it too!